Lloyd Rees: Early life and education

-Rees was born in Brisbane, Queensland, the seventh of eight children of Owen Rees and his wife Angèle Burguez, who was half Mauritian, half Cornish.
+Rees was born in Brisbane, Colony of Queensland, the seventh of eight children of Owen Rees and his wife Angèle Burguez, who was half Mauritian, half Cornish.

-Rees attended Ironside State School Ironside State School and Ithaca Creek State School in Brisbane's inner west.
+Rees attended Ironside State School and Ithaca Creek State School in Brisbane's inner west.
 After formal art training at Brisbane's Central Technical College, he commenced work as a commercial artist in 1917.

 Early career

-From the 1940s until the 1960s Rees was part of the Northwood group, a small group of friends who would go on painting excursions around Sydney Harbour and northwestern Sydney.
+From the 1940s until the 1960s, Rees was part of the Northwood group, a small group of friends who would go on painting excursions around Sydney Harbour and northwestern Sydney.
 Regulars of the Northwood group were Lloyd Rees, Roland Wakelin, George Feather Lawrence and John Santry.
 Douglas Dundas, Wilmotte Williams and Marie Santry also associated with the Northwood group.
 These artists had no manifesto but were conservative, tending towards a neoimpressionist style of landscape painting with sinuous linework.
 In 1937 Rees became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art.

-In the 1960s the Northwood Group was active during the modishness of Sydney abstract expressionism, their noted contemporaries were the Merioola Group and stalwart Melbourne postwar voices of disquiet such as Sidney Nolan and the Antipodeans.
+In the 1960s, the Northwood Group was active during the modishness of Sydney abstract expressionism, their noted contemporaries were the Merioola Group and stalwart Melbourne postwar voices of disquiet such as Sidney Nolan and the Antipodeans.
 By the 1970s a young postmodern art scene emerged in Gallery A, Macquarie Galleries, and Watters Gallery.
 Celebrated painter Brett Whiteley was a member of this younger generation rediscovering the now elderly painter and drawer Lloyd Rees.